Did you know that there are many historical places in Malaysia? Many are now iconic landmarks of independence.

 15. Sri Mahamariamman Temple

-The temple’s arresting 5-tiered tower (or gopuram) is its signature feature.
-Standing at a dramatic height of 75ft, the pyramid-shaped gate tower is carved with sculptures of Hindu gods, painstakingly crafted by artisans from Southern India.
+At a dramatic height of 75ft, the pyramid-shaped gate tower has sculptures of Hindu gods.
+These were crafted by artisans from Southern India.

-Within the premises, lies a silver chariot that’s used during the annual Thaipusam festival.
-The chariot serves to transport the statues of Lord Muruga along with his consorts as they traverse the streets of Batu Caves.
+Within the temple premises is a silver chariot for the annual Thaipusam festival.
+The chariot transports the statues of Lord Muruga along with his consorts in Batu Caves.

-Making its debut in 1993, the highlight of the chariot is its stature at a whopping 6.5 meters tall with 240 bells adorned, led by a pair of horses.
+Making its debut in 1993, the highlight of the chariot is its stature.
+The chariot is a whopping 6.5 meters tall with 240 bells, led by a pair of horses.

 - Top Places To Visit In Ipoh